-

 Water – are companies required to report on water usage?

-Yes, particularly when drawing groundwater for industrial use.
-Mexican law states that the nation holds ultimate ownership over all water located within national territory and in order to be able to use or exploit water, a federal concession must be obtained from the National Water Commission (CONAGUA).
-A concession holder is legally required to pay water fees based on the volume of water it exploits.
-This involves reporting water usage to CONAGUA on a quarterly basis.
-It is important to note that concession holders may not exploit more water than what has been allocated under a concession title.
+Yes, when drawing groundwater for industrial or commercial use, because water fees (derechos) are paid on the basis of specific water volumes that are exploited.
+The Constitution and the National Water Law state that the nation holds ultimate ownership over all water located within national territory and in order to be able to use or exploit water, a federal concession must be obtained from the National Water Commission (CONAGUA).
+A concession holder must report water usage to CONAGUA on a quarterly basis.
+Concession holders may not exploit more water than what they are allowed under a concession title.
+Failure to comply with this requirement may result in a concession being revoked.

 -